paulmagadi/Shoes-Shop-Ecommerce-Backend/PROJECT2.md

 Here we create a custom user, that takes an email as the unique identifier(username)
 > We use django's AbstractBaseUser and PermissionsMixin
+> Ensure this is done before making any migrations else, you will need to reset the database

 ### models.py